liuchengxu/vim-clap/README.md

 - [x] ~~Pure vimscript~~.
   - Pin to some early version of vim-clap if you prefer the pure vimscript plugin.
 - [x] ~~Work out of the box, without any extra dependency~~.
-  - Most providers work great out of the box.
+  - The Rust binary is required to have a decent user experience.
-  - A few providers are unable to work or work badly without the Rust binary.
+- [x] Blazingly fast thanks to the powerful Rust backend.
-- [x] Extensible, easy to add new source providers.
+- [x] Extensible, easy to add new providers.
-- [x] Find or dispatch anything on the fly, with smart cache strategy.
-- [x] Avoid touching the current window layout, less eye movement.
-- [x] Support the preview functionality when navigating the result list.
-- [x] Support built-in fuzzy match and external fuzzy filter tools.
 - [x] Support [the search syntax borrowed from fzf](https://github.com/junegunn/fzf#search-syntax).
 - [x] Flexible UI layout.
 - [ ] Support searching by multiple providers simultaneously.